zencoder/recurrent/README.markdown

     recurrent --help

 ###In your Rails app
-Add `gem "recurrent"` to your Gemfile
+Add `gem "recurrent"` to your Gemfile.

 When `recurrent` is used from the root of your Rails application it will execute its tasks in the context of your environment and have access to your application's classes and methods.

 Loading from a file